Nailf8/food-secure-algeria/README.md

   For a Venv env use
   > make initvenv

-- activate the environment (specified after env creation)
+- activate the environment (command specified after env creation)
 - run the fastAPI locally
   > make run-app